-As consideration for Miss Amy's Music allowing you to attend an in-person class, you agree that as you arrive and leave class, you will keep your child(ren) with you.
-You agree that everyone in your group over two years of age will wear a mask when arriving and leaving, and whenever at risk of getting closer than six feet to the other participants and teacher.
-You agree to scoop up your child(ren) immediately if they leave your family's seating location moving in the direction of other participants, and to have a mask ready if they continue to not stay socially distanced.
+As consideration for Miss Amy's Music and you attending an in-person class, you agree that as you arrive and leave class, you will keep your child(ren) with you.
+You agree that everyone in your group over two years of age will wear a mask when arriving and leaving, and whenever at risk of getting closer than six feet to the other participants.

 You also agree to the following statements: